 Mistakes Happen with Google Ads That Get Through

 I’ve also seen ads that were running despite the site being down.
-Or that go to a url that recently changed and now goes to a 404 error page.
-If you're getting your site redesigned, make sure the urls haven't been changed.
+Or that go to a url that recently changed and now goes toa 404-error page.
+The longer your ads run under these conditions, the more money you’re losing.

 Google Ads is one of the best ways to market most businesses.
 Don't let a rejected ad cause you to miss out on potential business.
 And don't lose sleep if its something minor and only impacts an ad or two.